Search RHCG Website

 Preparing for your child’s outpatient appointment

-If your child has been offered an appointment for one of our clinical services you will have received a letter or phone call.
+If your child has been offered an appointment for one of our clinical services you will have received a letter, text or phone call.

 Our Outpatient Appointments are held in a number of locations: